deeplearning4j/deeplearning4j/neuralnet-overview.md

 * Customer churn (predicting the likelihood that a customer will leave, based on web activity and metadata)
 * Employee turnover (ditto, but for employees)

+The better we can predict, the better we can prevent and pre-empt.
+As you can see, with neural networks, we're moving towards a world of fewer surprises.
+Not zero surprises, just marginally fewer.

 With that brief overview of what deep learning can do, let's look at what neural nets are made of.

 ## <a name="element">Neural Network Elements</a>